Terlig: Ming dynasty (1368–1644 AD)

 The yesa robe, a new Ming dynasty style of clothing, has some of its mixed-elements either developed from the Yuan dynasty Mongol terlig or from jisün clothing, which is itself a type of terlig.
 One of the main characteristics of the yesa was the absence of waistband and the absence of fold on the central front and back of the robe.
-It was also longer compared to the Yuan dynasty's terlig.
+It was also longer than the Yuan dynasty's terlig.

-Qing dynasty (1636–1912 AD)
+Qing dynasty (1644–1912 AD)

 In the Qing dynasty, the terlig evolved into a form of ceremonial dress (朝服 (chaofu)), a robe with folds at the waist.
 The Qing dynasty chaofu was also a Manchu adaptation of the Han Chinese court dress.
 The Manchu element can be seen from the slim-fitting sleeves and horse-hoof-shaped cuffs, which are the vestiges of the Manchu clothing worn when people were hunting in cold weather.